pjeby/simplegeneric.js/README.md

 A generic function is an *extensible* function.
 It replaces code that would otherwise be written as a large ``switch`` or series of ``if()`` statements, or as a bunch of methods spread out over a wide variety of classes (or prototypes in the case of JavaScript), and makes it possible for any module to define operations for certain types, without needing to modify the code of either the types or the original operation.

-Instead, new types can register methods for existing operations, new operations can register methods for existing types, and application code can register methods to add support for the third-party types it uses, to a third-party operation it uses.
+Instead, new types can register methods for existing operations, new operations can register methods for existing types, and application code can register methods to add support for the third-party types it uses, to the fourth-party operations it uses.

 This lets you follow the [open/closed principle](http://en.wikipedia.org/wiki/Open/closed_principle) of software development: code should be open to extension, while being closed to modification.
 A generic function can be extended at any time to add new types, without needing to modify its code.
 And any type can be extended to support new generic functions, without needing to modify *its* code, either.

 ### What good is that?

 A generic function lets you organize your library or application code in terms of *operations*, instead of the objects being operated on.
 If many different types might be involved, then the code for a specific operation might be spread out all over the place.
-Sometimes, it's better to group the operations together for clarity, or because the operation is part of a different library than the tpes it operates on.
+Sometimes, it's better to group the operations together for clarity, or because the operation is part of a different library than the types it operates on.

 Generic functions are especially useful when a library wants to offer a generally-useful operation for certain existing types, but it's not clear yet what it should do for new or third-party types.
 For example, ``JSON.stringify()`` is a generic function, whose behavior can be extended by adding a ``toJSON()`` method to a new type.